 Plant Hardiness Zones: This tropical perennial grows in zones 8 – 11.
 It does not like cold weather.

 Elephant Ears are grown from tuberous bulbs.
-After the plants have died back in the fall, dig up bulbs.
+After the plants have died back in the fall, dig up the elephant ear bulbs.
 Clean and store them in a cool, dark area until planting the following spring.

 In southern areas, they can remain in the ground over winter.
 Add a heavy layer of mulch to protect the bulbs from freezing.